Delhi saw 30 pc drop in incidents of firecracker bursting this Diwali as against last year: Gopal Rai | Headlines

 - India

-Incidents of bursting of firecrackers on Diwali in Delhi dropped by 30 per cent this year as compared to last year and the city recorded its best air quality for the day after the festival in five years, Environment Minister Gopal Rai said on Tuesday.
+There was 30 per cent less pollution on Diwali in Delhi as compared to last year and the city recorded its best air quality for the day after the festival in five years, Environment Minister Gopal Rai said on Tuesday.

 The air quality index (AQI) stood at 323 on Tuesday (the day after Diwali) as compared to 462 last year, he said.